mager/slack-genius/README.md

 # Slack Genius

-_A Slackbot that searches genius.com_
+_A Slackbot that searches genius.com_.

 This Slackbot that receives input through a [slash command](https://api.slack.com/slash-commands) and sends a request to an API.

+A detailed tutorial about how I built this is on Medium: [https://goo.gl/wDyayI](https://goo.gl/wDyayI)

 ## Installation